expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 ## Installation

 For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-background-fetch`.
-It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.
+To use it in [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-background-fetch);

 ## Configuration

-In order to use `BackgroundFetch` API in standalone and detached apps on iOS, your app has to include background mode in the `Info.plist` file.
+In order to use `BackgroundFetch` API in standalone, detached and bare apps on iOS, your app has to include background mode in the `Info.plist` file.
 See [background tasks configuration guide](../task-manager#configuration-for-standalone-apps) for more details.

 ## API